 Step by Step Instructions, It’s Easy

-Step 1: Practice you knife skills here and chop the celery, onions and garlic as small as you can.
+Step 1: This old fashioned meatloaf starts with you practicing you knife.
+Chop the celery, onions and garlic as small as you can.
 Small pieces will mix better with the raw ground beef.
 Large pieces may cause the meat to separate and fall apart.

 Pro Tip Knife Skills: Always keep the hand that’s gripping the knife clean and dry.
 A wet hand could cause slips resulting in nicks or worse a nasty slice on your hand.